kubevela/kubevela/docs/introduction.md

 even more constraints in extensibility.
 They are argurably "hard-coded" PaaS.

-Kubernetes based serverless platforms such as Knative, OpenFaaS can be easily integrated with Kubevela by registering themself as platform capabilities.
+Kubernetes based serverless platforms such as Knative, OpenFaaS can be easily integrated with KubeVela by registering themself as platform capabilities.
-Even for AWS Lambda, there is an success story to integrate it with Kubevela by the tools developed by Crossplane.
+Even for AWS Lambda, there is an success story to integrate it with KubeVela by the tools developed by Crossplane.

 ### Platform agnostic developer tools